nxtcoder17/GithubTelegramBot/README.md

-A Telegram Bot for Github using WebHooks
+A Telegram Bot for Github using WebHooks and Telegram BOT API